-Walking around the old town centre you can see many traces of the traditional pottery, wood carving and weaving industries, beautiful temples, ponds, and old traditional wood houses.
+Walking around the old town center you can see many traces of the traditional pottery, wood carving and weaving industries, beautiful temples, ponds, and old traditional wooden houses.
 The city is also very rich in its local Newar customs, festivals, and culture.

-In the centre of the old town is Durbar Square.
+In the center of the old town is Durbar Square.
 Its collection of pagoda and shikhara-style temples is arranged around a palace of brick and wood that has 55 windows.
 From every direction, temples decorated with fine wood carvings and golden effigies look down onto the square.